All Guides

 Add Contact Information

-Enter your phone number and email address.
-The college will use this to communicate with you about registration and important deadlines.
+Enter your phone number and email.
+The college uses these to reach you about registration and deadlines.

 3

-Enter the name of the college where you plan to take PSEO courses.
-If using myPSEO, select from our list of 60+ Minnesota PSEO colleges—the address and details will auto-fill.
+Enter the name of the college where you'll take PSEO classes.
+In myPSEO, pick from our list of 60+ Minnesota PSEO colleges and the address fills in automatically.

 4